RebelKeithy/mrsmith/README.md

 # Using mrsmith
 To generate a random name simply import the package and call one of these methods with race and gender being optional parameters.

-    mrsmith.random(race, gender) # Returns a random first and last name as a list mrsmith.first_name(race, gender) # Returns a random first name mrsmith.last_name(race) # Returns a random last name
+    mrsmith.random_name(race, gender) # Returns a random first and last name as a list mrsmith.first_name(race, gender) # Returns a random first name mrsmith.last_name(race) # Returns a random last name